brajeshwar/brajeshwar.github.io/_posts/2005/2005-05-02-css-classes-and-ids-which-one-to-use-when.md

----
-layout: post
-title: CSS classes and IDs, Which one to use when?
+# CSS classes and IDs, Which one to use when?
----

 I was trying out a way to float 4 DIVs inside a parent DIV on a quick site design, and this topic came up to my mind.
 I even explained this to a group of attendees at the [India MAX 2004](/2004/macromedia-max-2004-india-chapter/), Bangalore.
 Many times in the past, I have tried to get this archived but somehow slipped my mind, so, here we go.